top of page

 uses her work to awaken, empower & liberate.

-April-Louise is a Leverhulme Early Career Fellow who possesses a first-class undergraduate degree in Sociology with a year abroad.
-She also completed an Economic & Social Research Council funded 1+3 studentship gaining a Masters in Social Research & a PhD in Education.
-As a full-time academic researcher, published writer & accomplished speaker, her work offers alternative narratives centring the experiences & journeys of Black women & girls.
-She also explores & documents the hidden histories & contributions of enslaved Africans & their descendants.
+April-Louise is a Leverhulme Trust early career fellow who possesses a first-class undergraduate degree in sociology with a year abroad.
+She also completed an Economic & Social Research Council '1+3' studentship gaining a Masters in Social Research & a PhD in Education.
+As a full-time academic researcher, published writer & accomplished speaker, her work offers alternative narratives centring the experiences & journeys of Black women & girls as illustrated in her new book.
+She also explores & documents the hidden histories & contributions of enslaved African people & their descendants.

-April-Louise strongly believes in the transformative power of education & how knowledge can open minds & change lives for the better.
-She sees being an educator as part of her purpose & employs various forms such as visual, audio & writing to connect, engage, educate & inspire in order to ultimately awaken, empower & liberate.
+April-Louise strongly believes in the transformative power of education & how knowledge can open hearts, minds & change lives for the better.
+She sees being an educator as part of her purpose & employs various forms such as visual, silence, reflection, audio & writing to connect, engage, educate & inspire to ultimately awaken, empower & liberate.

-April-Louise is fiercely unapologetic & fearless, always remaining true to herself.
-She is a Black girl & woman advocate who proudly cherishes her own Black womanhood and femininity, radiating love, light, laughter, knowledge & positivity.
-As a blessed woman of God, at all times, she is divinely protected, directed & connected.
-She is surrounded by her family & ancestors who strengthen her as she flows heavily in her purpose.
+April-Louise is fiercely unapologetic, fearless & always remains true to herself.
+She advocates for everyone, but especially Black girls & women-as reflected in her work & in how she proudly embraces & cherishes her own Black womanhood & femininity.
+She radiates love, light, laughter, knowledge & positivity.
+As a blessed woman of God, she is divinely protected, directed & connected at all times.
+Drawing her inspiration & drive from her family- including her ancestors- she rises to the challenge every time while flowing heavily in her purpose.

 Photo Credit: Olivia Ema